 Initial state vector per satellite, stations coordinates, polar coordinates, troposphere zenithal bias and gradients, clocks, ambiguity and inter-system biases are estimated, as well as a set of empirical acceleration by satellite (1 scale of solar pressure force, 1 Y-bias, periodic terms in the orthogonal plane).

-Ambiguity fixing methodology (GPS only)
+Ambiguity fixing methodology (GPS and Galileo)

 The ambiguities are fixed directly on the undifferenced phase measurements.
 This means that the clocks and all parameters are solved for simultaneously with the ambiguity fixing.